codefresh-io/cli-v2/docs/commands/cli-v2_migrate.md

 ### Examples

 ```
-cli-v2 helm migrate [RUNTIME_NAME]
+cli-v2 helm migrate [RUNTIME_NAME] --helm-release-name [HELM_RELEASE_NAME]
 ```

 ### Options

 ```
       --context string             The name of the kubeconfig context to use
       --devel                      use development versions, too.
 Equivalent to version '>0.0.0-0'.
 If --version is set, this is ignored
       --git-server-crt string      Git Server certificate file
   -t, --git-token string           Your git provider api token [GIT_TOKEN]
   -u, --git-user string            Your git provider user name [GIT_USER] (not required in GitHub)
+  -r, --helm-release-name string   The expected helm release name, after the migration
   -h, --help                       help for migrate
       --kubeconfig string          Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string           If present, the namespace scope for this CLI request
       --request-timeout string     The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
       --version string             specify a version constraint for the chart version to use.
 This constraint can be a specific tag (e.g. 1.1.1) or it may reference a valid range (e.g. ^2.0.0).
 If this is not specified, the latest version is used
 ```

 ### Options inherited from parent commands